pars20/tgju_matisweb/README.md

 # Mix the options
-We can use the options in combined way:
+This is where the MAGIC happens! 🤩

+You can combine these options to create custom outputs:

 `[TGJU matisweb INDEX_NAME option+option+...]`

 example: